-3 Configure your Cluster
+Configure Your Cluster

 After installing, you have a cluster of one, a single node.
 The next steps are to configure key cluster settings and then add more nodes to your cluster.
+Although these settings can be set at a later time, we recommend setting them during initial configuration.